rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref-info/check-types/host-info-check-type-ref.rst

 | `postfix`_             | Checks the status of the postfix mail server.             |
 +------------------------+-----------------------------------------------------------+

-You can use the Cloud Monitoring API to run Hostinfo checks.
+You can use the Rackspace Monitoring API to run Hostinfo checks.
 To run a hostinfo check, issue the following cURL request:

 Use the following cURL request to run Hostinfo checks by using the monitoring service.

 .. code::